Table of Contents

 In addition to Sweden’s public holidays, schools generally close on the following school holidays:

 Winter holidays are usually observed on different dates, whereas summer break, autumn holidays and Christmas break are the same across the whole country.
-Regarding Easter break, only Stockholm and Central Sweden have a full week off.
+Regarding the Easter break, only Stockholm and Central Sweden have a full week off.
 The other regions only have an extended Easter weekend.

 Different regions in Sweden